unisport/react-on-boarding/README.md

 ### Simple react app

-The simplest version of a React app is simply a function that returns HTML markup, the only requirement is that React has been imported.
+The simplest version of a React app is simply a function that returns HTML markup, the only requirement is that React has been imported

 **Example**
 ```javascript